 Related Articles: Sotheby’s Art Specialist Enjoys Shen Yun’s ‘Beautiful’ Show

-Tags: Body & Mind, Culture, Nature, photo, picture of the day, Spirituality, today's thoughts
+Tags: Body & Mind, Culture, Nature, photo, picture of the day, Spirituality, thoughts of the day

 Here I was sitting yesterday, enjoying the sun, listening to happy birds singing and to the water swirling around.
 A moment of harmony and peace.